DiscordInjections/Plugins-ThisIsCompletlyDeprecatedDontUseOrElseYouWillBeIgnored-/RadioHaru/readme.md

 # Radio Haru

-Plays Radio Haru in the Discord client!
+Play Radio Haru in the Discord client!

+Able to play, stop and change volume within the Discord client.